hoho/conkitty/README.md

 otherwise the value will be coerced to a string and this string will be inserted unescaped (note that the markup should be valid).

+*Please, keep in mind, that if you need unescaped JavaScript expressions often, you are probably doing something wrong.*

     template1
         div
             CALL template2